AndrewRathbun/AndrewRathbun/README.md

 ### AboutDFIR

-I have been a Contributor to AboutDFIR since late 2019.
-Check out the best DFIR resource on the planet [here](https://aboutdfir.com/)!
+I have been a Contributor to [AboutDFIR](https://aboutdfir.com/) since late 2019.
+Be sure to check out the best DFIR resource on the planet!
+Let us know if you have any suggestions via the [Site Feedback Form](https://aboutdfir.com/submit/site-feedback/)!

 ### Digital Forensics Discord Server

-Join the [Digital Forensics Discord Server](https://discordapp.com/invite/JUqe9Ek).
-Check out my guide [here](https://aboutdfir.com/a-beginners-guide-to-the-digital-forensics-discord-server)!
-Also, check out the Digital Forensics Discord Server's GitHub Organization [here](https://github.com/Digital-Forensics-Discord-Server)!
+Join the [Digital Forensics Discord Server](https://discordapp.com/invite/JUqe9Ek)!
+Check out my beginner's guide [here](https://aboutdfir.com/a-beginners-guide-to-the-digital-forensics-discord-server)!
+Also, check out the Digital Forensics Discord Server's GitHub Organization [here](https://github.com/Digital-Forensics-Discord-Server) where there's lots of cool ongoing projects!